voxel51/fiftyone/docs/source/integrations/transformers.rst

     image = Image.open(dataset.first().filepath)
     embedding = model.embed(np.array(image))

 .. _transformers-text-embeddings:

 Text embeddings
 ---------------

-Zero-shot image classification and object detection models from `transformers` can be used to compute embeddings for text.
-The `FiftyOne.Model <fiftyone.core.models.Model>` generated by converting a `transformers` zero-shot model, or loaded from the :ref:`FiftyOne Model Zoo <model_zoo>`, can be used to embed text directly via the :meth:`embed_prompt() <fiftyone.utils.transformers.ZeroShotTransformerPromptMixin.embed_prompt>`
+Zero-shot image classification and object detection models from `transformers` can also be used to compute embeddings for text:
-method:

 .. code-block:: python
     :linenos: